 - That operators are so powerful and competitive they bargain the rack rate at destination hotels down to extraordinarily low levels: ensuring that those at the bottom end of the pyramid never earn a living wage, that the environment doesn’t benefit and communities lose out.

-- That local people really can benefit from tourism and everyone can share its benefits when there’s a real commitment to support local entrepreneurship and fair working conditions.
+- That local people really can benefit from tourism and everyone can share its benefits when there’s a real commitment to supporting local entrepreneurship and fair working conditions.

 - That it’s so hard to get the holidaymaking public on board – especially when you’re operating on a shoestring!
 However committed someone is to the environment or human rights, when they’re on holiday most people cut off from these concerns and only want to have a good time.